Recent Court Cases

 Open Cases

-Summary: Three youth, through their next friends and lawyers from DRM, the ACLU of Maryland, Children’s Rights and Morgan, Lewis & Bockius, LLP, filed a lawsuit against Maryland’s Department of Human Services (DHS) on behalf of a class ofyouth with disabilities in foster care in Maryland who are prescribed given strong mental health drugs without sufficient oversight or informed consent.
-The goal is to ensure that DHS follows state and federal law and addresses harm to children and youth that can come from taking too many medications to address the same or similar symptoms, causing harm.
+Summary: Three youth, through their next friends and lawyers from DRM, the ACLU of Maryland, Children’s Rights, and Morgan, Lewis & Bockius, LLP, filed a lawsuit against Maryland’s Department of Human Services (DHS) on behalf of a class of youth with disabilities in Maryland foster care who are prescribed psychotropic medications without sufficient oversight or informed consent.
+The goal is to ensure that DHS complies with state and federal law and addresses the harm caused to children and youth that can come from taking too many medications to address the same or similar symptoms.

 Filed: January 17, 2023